Osmanyasal/Recursion-Engine/README.md

 ```

 ## PERFORMANCE MONITORING 🔎<br>
-You can use following makefile targets to collect meaningful metrics <br>
+You can use the following makefile targets to collect meaningful metrics <br>
-All targets use perf tool and valgrind, so make sure they're installed<br>
+All targets use perf tool and Valgrind, so make sure they're installed<br>
 ```
-make tma_analiysis # makes tma anylisis unearthes how much of your application {front,back}-end bounded or bad-speculated make monitor_callstack # hottest ran functions mem_check # runs valgrind tool to make detailed memory analysis.
+make tma_analiysis # makes tma analysis unearths how much of your application {front,back}-end bounded or bad-speculated make monitor_callstack # hottest ran functions mem_check # runs the Valgrind tool to make a detailed memory analysis.
 ```
 ## Currently
  - Main support is on Linux, MacOS and Windows side-supported.